 You can characterize a sequence of transactions, with periods when there are no outstanding transactions, by using a fractional outstanding transaction number.
-For example, if requests occur every 100 cycles, but it only takes 50 cycles for the last response to arrive, then this would correspond to 0.5 OTs.
+For example, if requests occur every 100 cycles, but it only takes 50 cycles for the last response to arrive, then this corresponds to 0.5 OTs.
 The sum of the integer and fractional values represents a maximum of the mean number of OTs in a sliding window and, consequently, also over all time.
 If the fractional part is 0, the number of OTs is never permitted to exceed the integer part.
 If the fractional part is not 0, the number of OTs is not permitted to exceed one more than the integer part.
 This mean value is only achieved if the attached master maintains the maximum number of transactions it is able to issue at all times.
-Therefore, if the integer part is 0 and the fractional part 0.5, and transactions have a lifespan of 50 cycles, a master could issue a transaction, it would finish after 50 cycles and it could not issue the next transaction until 100 cycles, maintaining a mean number of outstanding transactions as 0.5.
+Therefore, if the integer part is 0 and the fractional part is 0.5, and transactions have a lifespan of 50 cycles, then a master can issue a transaction.
+It finishes after 50 cycles and it cannot issue the next transaction until 100 cycles, maintaining a mean number of outstanding transactions as 0.5.